Canadian souvenirs from Canada

 Like most other clothing items, you can find cute cheap Canadian toques at dollar stores and souvenir stores, and more expensive ones at Canadian (made in Canada) retailers.

-If I was going to buy a really nice Canada toque for someone, I would buy it from Roots or Muskoka Bear Wear, which are my favourite Canadian-owned stores for comfy winter clothes, such as hats and mitts.
+• If I was going to buy a really nice Canada toque for someone, I’d buy it from Roots or Muskoka Bear Wear, which are my favourite Canadian-owned stores for comfy winter clothes, such as hats and mitts

-They have been found at many parties and gatherings since then.
+Ketchup chips are almost a staple at our parties and gatherings.
 They have a very savoury taste, and pair great with a backyard BBQ or just a snack.
 I’ve known both adults and kids to like them.

 So if you’re looking for a unique, lightweight gift from Canada to bring, consider grabbing a bag of this red-powdered snack.